 Let’s dig in.

-The observation gives remarkable insights into the progress of the semiconductors industry, leading to pervasive changes to the technological, economic and social domains across all industry verticals.
+The observation gives remarkable insights into the progress of the semiconductors industry, leading to pervasive changes to the technological, economic, and social domains across all industry verticals.
 Let’s discuss:

 Technology is evolving at a steady rate.

 Over the last few decades, transistor density has increased to the point that a small form factor and low-power IoT device can pack sufficient computer power to enable edge computing.
-This capability allows business organizations to embed intelligence into the physical layer via sensor devices, and process data directly at the network edge.
-Using edge processing instead of transmitting sensitive information over large networks might result in cybersecurity risk or latency delays in data communication.
+This capability allows business organizations to:

 One of the driving factors for rapid cloud adoption is that the service model enables users to trade high CapEx with affordable OpEx.